apache/ozone/.github/pull_request_template.md

-(Please create an issue in ASF JIRA before opening a pull request, and you need to set the title of the pull request which starts with the corresponding JIRA issue number. (e.g. HADOOP-XXXXX.
-Fix a typo in YYY.
+(Please create an issue in ASF JIRA before opening a pull request, and you need to set the title of the pull request which starts with the corresponding JIRA issue number. (e.g. HDDS-XXXX.
+Fix a typo in YYY.)

 Pease replace this section with the link to the original pull request)